martamacri/Project_about_wealth_of_nations/README.md

 South Africa has the highest unemployment rate.
 The other countries, on the other hand, all remain constant between 5 and 15 per cent.
 Infant mortality per 1,000 live births is between 0 and 25 per thousand in all countries except Nigeria and South Africa.
 In Nigeria, despite the rate having halved, it still stands at 100 per thousand.

+The correlations paint a very consistent picture: GDP per capita, health expenditure and health indicators are strongly interconnected.
+In almost all countries, higher GDP per capita is associated with higher life expectancy, higher health expenditure and lower infant mortality, with often very strong relationships.
+In contrast, unemployment has lower and more variable correlations, indicating that its connection to health is not linear and depends on the specific context.
+Overall, it is clear that economic development and health investments are associated with better health outcomes.

+The linear regression shows that life expectancy increases with per capita GDP and, above all, decreases when infant mortality is high.
+The model explains the data well, but some effects on individual variables may be confused by the strong correlation between GDP and health expenditure.